| |

 6. Paint and decorate your salt dough Christmas ornaments!

 You have unlimited options to decorate your ornaments once they have cooled completely.
-I recommend using acrylic paint, glitter, pom-poms, ribbon, fabric or anything else your kids might enjoy.
+I recommend using acrylic paint, glitter, pom-poms, ribbon, fabric, or anything else your kids might enjoy.

 In my related video, you’ll see we had some fun with it!

-Salt dough ornaments used as gift tags on Christmas gifts
+Salt dough ornaments used as gift tags on Christmas gifts.

 I found a GORGEOUS gold leaf paint that I used for the salt dough Christmas ornaments shaped like bells (shown above).
 However, I don’t recommend using this paint around small children, since the fumes are stronger than normal acrylics.

 After the paint has dried, you can attach ribbons and have fun hanging your ornaments on the Christmas tree or gifting them to friends and family.
+They make adorable keepsakes that many will cherish over the years.

 I’m also now offering free printable Christmas gift tags to use with your ornaments.